ipozdeev/it-skills-for-research/introduction.md

 Atom is another extensible text editor featuring brilliant Git integration.
 Just like Sublime, it relies on a large set of community packages extending and enhancing its functionality.
 Package **hydrogen**, for instance, offers a way to learn to program in many languages by allowing for interactive coding and inline display of results.
 The bulk of this course is written with **Atom**.

 ### Python
+Python is a programming language, which we will need to run Jupyter notebooks later in the course.
+Please install it using the Anaconda distribution (if you care about hard drive space, feel free to use miniconda and manually install jupyter).

 **PyCharm (Community edition)** is what is called an integrated development environment (IDE) that consists of a million things, a customizable text editor to write code, built-in engine to run it and a debugger to, well, debug.
 Interestingly, the debugger serves more as a development tool for data science and econometrics, as it allows to execute code line-by-line, inspect elements and trace errors. **PyCharm** well supports coding in R, and its text editor can be extended to other languages as well.
 Convenient integration with version control systems is there too.

 ### R